February 2, 2026

 Two Day Trip to Ocean Springs, MS

-As a realtor and New Orleans local, I get asked frequently about affordable, fun weekend-type trips that various parties can enjoy.
+As a New Orleans local, I get asked frequently about affordable, fun weekend-type trips that various parties can enjoy.
 Solution?
 I become an amateur expert (is that a juxtaposition?) on 2-3 day trips from New Orleans.
 Thus, my journey to Ocean Springs not only became my go-to suggestion, but a delightful getaway as often as I can swing it.
 Let me share this beautiful city with you.

 Two Day Trip to Ocean Springs, MS